Stacker believes that the chief difficulty most marketing or SEO programs face is not a lack of tactics, but a gap in their larger-scale strategy.

-Like we mentioned earlier, we help brands with the third pillar of SEO strategy: offsite and authority building SEO.
+Like we mentioned earlier, we help brands with the third pillar of SEO strategy: off-site/off-page SEO and authority building.

 While there are many ways a brand can build authority, we’ve seen that media mentions can provide a significant authority boost.

 There are a couple of reasons for this.
 First, if you’re earning a brand mention (meaning you didn’t pay for it), that means you provided something quite newsworthy and interesting to the publisher’s audience.
 In rare instances, this can be about the company and its products/services.

 But company updates are often not enough to garner ongoing media attention.
 In order to earn media on a regular basis, you have to create something capable of breaking through the noise of journalists’ inboxes.

 In fact, in Q1 2022, journalists only responded to an average of 3.37% of the pitch emails they received.

 This is why we decided to start working with brands — we knew folks specializing in marketing, SEO, and/or growth were interested in continuously earning media coverage for a variety of reasons (which we’ll explain shortly).

 However, the brands we work with have to understand the value of tangential content, or content that’s “zoomed out” and about a topic relevant to a brand’s industry (and not its core product or service).
 This type of content has a much wider appeal, making it more likely to be picked up by news sites.